UniMath/agda-unimath/src/foundation/isolated-elements.lagda.md

     is-decidable-emb-point-isolated-element
 ```

-### Types with isolated points can be equipped with a Maybe-structure
+### Types with isolated elements can be equipped with a Maybe-structure

 ```agda
 map-maybe-structure-isolated-element :